Tony DiStefano: AMA racing

-Born in Bristol, Pennsylvania, DiStefano was the son of a motorcycle shop owner and began riding motorcycles at an early age.
-He began his professional racing career in 1973 on a privateer CZ.
-During the 1974 season, he led the 500cc motocross national championship for most of the year before an injury relegated him to second place behind Jimmy Weinert.
 At the end of the 1974 season, DiStefano along with Weinert, Brad Lackey and Jim Pomeroy were selected by the AMA to represent the United States at the Motocross des Nations event where they finished in an impressive second-place.
 Their performance marked the best-ever result at the time for an American team at the event, at a time when American motocross racers were still seen as less experienced than their European rivals.
+DiStefano competed in the 1974 Trans-AMA motocross series where he finished the series in 20th place.
+The Trans-AMA series was an international series established by the American Motorcyclist Association as a pilot event to help establish motocross in the United States.